 Revenue is recognized when the performance obligations have been fulfilled.
-The Company has various revenue streams with different performance obligations.
+The company has various revenue streams with different performance obligations.
 These include service revenue, revenue from sale of goods and leasing revenue.
-Service and leasing revenue is recognized overtime whereas revenue from sale of goods is recognized at point in time.
-There is a presumed risk of fraud on the existence of revenue of sales of goods in the cut-off period in the US and Sweden.
+Service and leasing revenue is recognized overtime whereas revenue from sale of goods is recognized point in time.
+We identify a risk of fraud on the existence of revenue of sale of goods in the cut-off period in the US and Sweden.